Te4bag/Fine-tune-BERT/README.md

 ## Overview

-The notebook fine-tunes a `bert-base-uncased` model to classify emotions from text using LoRA (Low-Rank Adaptation) and bitsandbytes for efficient training.
+The notebook fine-tunes a `bert-base-uncased` model to classify emotions from text using QLoRA (Quantized Low-Rank Adaptation) and bitsandbytes for efficient training.

 ### Key Features:
 - Instruction-style format for input text.